Where do wedding cake traditions come from? The Wedding Cake & Champagne Toasts…

 It was the ancient Roman bakers that changed the trend from throwing to eating, as they were distinguished in their trade.
 They started taking the wedding wheat and created small sweet cakes with it, the cakes were eaten during the service – what a fantastic idea, although perhaps a little distracting, to hand out cakes in church?

-Following this, medieval England saw the tradition spread to include washing down the cake with special ale called “bryd ealu,” translated as “bride’s ale,” words that eventually became the word “bridal.”
+Following this, medieval England saw the tradition spread to include washing down the cake with a special ale called “bryd ealu,” translated as “bride’s ale,” words that eventually became the word “bridal.”

 The small sweet cakes turned into a tradition of guests bringing their own biscuits or scones.
 Piling everyone’s cakes on top of one another became the tradition, where the bride and groom had to kiss over the top of the mound without knocking it over as a sign of good luck – the bigger the pile the better to represent the future prosperity of the newly married couple.